Salamander Facts for Kids (Secret Lives Under Logs and Leaves)

 • Some return to ponds to lay eggs and start the cycle again

 🌟 Fun Fact: Not all salamanders follow the same plan.
-Newts have an extra stage (called a red eft), and some, like the axolotl, never grow out of the larva stage at all!
+Newts have an extra stage (called a red eft), and some, like the axolotl, never grow out of the larval stage at all!

 Salamanders in Your Backyard